movvaashok/tinyurl/README.md

 # Tiny Url

+# Overview
+The aim of this project is to create a tiny url for a given long length url, and navigate back the original url when tiny url is used to search.

 # Building Jar
 Maven is used as build tool in this application
 1) Clone the project into your computer using (https://github.com/movvaashok/tinyurl.git)